 Board of Directors

-Aud (they/them) is the Alaska Humanities Forum' Workshop Coordinator by day, and DJ by night, and spends their time connecting people and advocating for BIPOC communities and DEI in general.
+Aud (they/them) serves as Volunteer Engagement and Events Coordinator at United Way of Anchorage by day, and DJ by night, and spends their time connecting people and advocating for BIPOC communities and DEI in general.
 Aud procrastinated on getting their driver's license until their late 20s, but that didn't stop them from serving as station manager at KRUA, serving on UAA's Media Board, and being a mover and shaker in the community.

 Naaqtuuq Robertson (she/her) is Iñupiaq who lives on Eklutna Dena'ina Ełnena land.
 She is observant, calm, soulful and can be found creating, collaborating, gardening, dancing and taking time to rest and play in between life and work.
 Nature, humor, joy, healing, taking deep breaths, being curious, clean socks, and a good cup of coffee make her tick.
 She is proud of creating videos about cultural values as a conversation starter with rural youth during her early Take Wing Alaska (AKHF) days.